civilservicelgbt/civilservicelgbt.github.io/_events/20200623-families-pride-on.md

 These sessions are open to everyone and will be facilitated inclusively.

 Full list of speakers to be confirmed.
-Dates may change.
+Dates and time may change, if they do, we will notify you through Eventbrite.

 ## How do I join?